 Broiled Chicken Thighs ready in 15 minutes.
 Broiling cooks the chicken faster than baking because you are using direct heat.
 And this process is easy and works very well for weeknight meals.

-Bone-in Chicken thighs are the most economical cut of chicken.
+Bone-in chicken thighs are the most economical cut of chicken.
 Broiling cooks the chicken faster than baking, taking under 20 minutes because you are using direct heat.
 The caveat is that all ovens are different, so times are approximations.

-For boneless, skinless thighs — forget crispness, of course — smear the meat all over with the mustard mixture, then broil it for just about six minutes, turning two or three times to prevent burning.
+For boneless, skinless thighs — forget crispness, of course — smear the meat with the mustard mixture, then broil it for just about six minutes, turning two or three times to prevent burning.

 - 4 bone-in chicken thighs

 - ⅓ cup Dijon mustard

 - ⅓ cup minced shallots (or small onion)